Neural Operator: Learning Maps Between Function Spaces: Conclusions

 \subsection{Acknowledgements}

-Z. Li gratefully acknowledges the financial support from the Kortschak Scholars Program.
-A. Anandkumar is supported in part by Bren endowed chair, LwLL grants, Microsoft, Google, Adobe faculty fellowships, and DE Logi grant.
+Z. Li gratefully acknowledges the financial support from the Kortschak Scholars, PIMCO Fellows, and Amazon AI4Science Fellows programs.
+A. Anandkumar is supported in part by Bren endowed chair.
 K. Bhattacharya, N. B. Kovachki, B. Liu and A. M. Stuart gratefully acknowledge the financial support of the Army Research Laboratory through the Cooperative Agreement Number W911NF-12-0022.
 Research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-12-2-0022.
 AMS is also supported by NSF (award DMS-1818977).
+Part of this research is developed when K. Azizzadenesheli was with the Purdue University.
 The authors are grateful to Siddhartha Mishra for his valuable feedback on this work.

 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.